franciscovillaescusa/Pylians3/documentation/Documentation.md

 delta /= np.mean(delta, dtype=np.float64);  delta -= 1.0
 ```

-Pylians can also be used to compute the power spectrum of a set of particles that are not in gadget format.
+Pylians can also be used to compute the density field of a set of particles that are not in gadget format.
 An example is this

 ```python
 import numpy as np